Answered By: APUS Librarians Last Updated: Sep 18, 2018 Views: 54769

-Turnitin's OriginalityCheck helps you avoid plagiarism by checking your writing for citation mistakes or inappropriate copying.
-When you submit your paper, Turnitin compares it to text in its massive database of student work, websites, books, articles, etc. Read more here.
+Turnitin is an originality checking and plagiarism prevention service that checks your writing for citation mistakes or inappropriate copying.
+When you submit your paper, Turnitin compares it to text in its massive database of student work, websites, books, articles, etc.

-Turnitin is integrated into the Assignments tool in all online classrooms.
-This means that - if your instructor has enabled Turnitin in your class - you do not have to create a personal Turnitin account or enroll in a course account.
-Instead, when you upload your paper to your classroom, it will automatically be sent through Turnitin's repository.
-The originality report that it generates will help you identify (and correct!) possible instances of plagiarism.
+Turnitin is integrated into the Assignments tool in all online classrooms and is managed by Classroom Support.
+This means that when you upload your paper to your classroom for grading, it will automatically be sent through Turnitin's repository.
+The Similarity Report that it generates will help identify possible instances of plagiarism.

 Here is a preview of how Turnitin works inside the classroom (click images to view larger):